Baleryom/Sharp-Kingdoms/README.md

 # Sharp-Kingdoms

-A real-time strategy game build with C# bindings of Love2D CS.
+A city builder strategy game build with C# bindings of Love2D CS.

 Sharp-Kingdoms is a C# implementation of the Stone Kingdoms : https://gitlab.com/stone-kingdoms/stone-kingdoms